per-simmons/n8n-workflows/Link Capture System/README.md

 - **Telegram Bot**: Replies to the user with a summary of the extracted information

-## Limitations & Improvements
+## Heads Up

-- Reddit links currently have some processing issues
+- Reddit links can be a bit wonky (their anti-scraping is tough)
-- Error handling could be improved
+- Sometimes the scraper fails on certain sites
-- Alternative scraping methods could be implemented for problematic sites
+- Could probably use better error handling, but it works well enough

 ## Usage